mykhani/RoboND-DeepLearning-Project/README.md

 ##### Workers
 Workers refers to the number of parallel threads that perform computation.

+### Results
+I have managed to achieve a score of 0.433555988065 with current settings.

 ### Future Enhancements:
 * It was observed that increasing the number of layers from 3 to 4 didn’t have a significant effect on the training/validation loss.
 This points out to the fact that the available data is limited to take full advantage of extra layer added.
 So, in future I would generate data from the quad simulator, consisting of different scenarios, instead of relying on the default provided data.
+* I will try increasing the batchsize and see it's result.
 * I will explore some advanced CNN architecture like inception module and see how it compares to my existing solution.